• Skip to primary navigation

 • Flavorful - it is creamy, cozy and delicious with chunky bits.
 One of those soups that you can serve to your guests, just because of how amazing it is.

-• Easy to make - it is absolutely easy and fast to make, making it great for when you need to put up a healthy dinner quickly.
+• Easy to make - this Instant Pot Potato soup is absolutely easy and fast to make, making it great for when you need to put up a healthy dinner quickly.

 • Dietary-friendly - suitable for the paleo and whole-30 diets.
 At 27 grams net carbs, it is also low-carb (it doesn't make it to the keto booth though)!